jaskim9824/TimeTableGenerator/README.md

 This project requires Python 3.6 or higher.

+To produce an executable of the project, run the command `pyinstaller main.py -F --onefile -n timetableGenerator` in the `src` directory.
+An executable will be produced in the resulting `dist` directory.
+The other produced directories and files can be deleted.

 This project has the following dependencies:
   - AngularJS for the front end logic on the generated webpage
   - BeautifulSoup for generation of the final HTML within Python